The untangling number as a measurement of entanglement complexity in 3-periodic networks: Introduction

 Geometric and topological characterisation of 3-periodic network entanglements has been explored in various contexts \cite{CARLUCCI2003247, DELGADOFRIEDRICHS20052533, Alexandrov:eo5016, periodic_ent_I, topospro, sym14040822}.
-A network is, in fact, a particular type of the more general concept of a \textit{graph}.
-A \textit{graph} is an abstract disjoint collection of loops, infinite threads, and vertices connected by edges.
+Formally, a network is a particular type of the more general mathematical concept of a \textit{graph}.
+A \textit{graph} is an abstract collection of vertices connected by edges.
 A \textit{network} is an infinite connected graph, and multiple networks are an infinite graph with finitely many connected components \cite{Eon:ib5036,terminology_MOF_COPolymers}.
-An \textit{embedding} of a given graph is a geometric realisation of the graph in a given space.
-Geometric properties such as periodicity are, therefore, properties of embeddings and not of abstract graphs.
-Still, we sometimes abuse the terminology by using terms such as `3-periodic network', for simplicity.
-Furthermore, unless otherwise mentioned, in this paper we only discuss graphs with 3-periodic embeddings.
-In Fig. \ref{fig:srs_extended} we show an embedding of the \textbf{srs} network in the Euclidean space $\mathbb{R}^3$.
-The \textbf{srs} is a regular 3-periodic network of degree-3, that is, three edges share each vertex of the network, highly symmetric and chiral (see RCSR for terminology \cite{rcsr}).
-Another example of a graph embedding is shown in Fig. \ref{fig:interpenetrating_enantiomorphic_srs_nets_extended}, which is that of two \textbf{srs} networks of opposite handedness.
-Two embeddings are said to be ambient isotopic if one can be continuously deformed into the other by moving the structure through space, allowing curves and edges to bend and stretch but not to pass through one another or through vertices.
+An \textit{embedding} of a given graph is a geometric realisation of the graph in a given space, in which the edges need not be straight, but must not intersect.
+Geometric properties such as periodicity are thus properties of embeddings rather than of abstract graphs.
+Nevertheless, in this paper we sometimes abuse terminology by using terms such as `3-periodic graph' or `3-periodic network' for simplicity.
+In Fig. \ref{fig:srs_extended} we show an embedding of the \textbf{srs} network in the Euclidean space $\mathbb{R}^3$ (For the names of 3-periodic graphs, we use the terminology of RCSR \cite{rcsr} whenever possible).
+The \textbf{srs} is a network of degree-3, that is, each vertex of the network connects three edges; regular, that is, the convex hull of the neighbours of each vertex is a regular polygon or polyhedron, which in this case is an equilateral triangle; highly symmetric and chiral.
+Another example of a graph embedding is shown in Fig. \ref{fig:interpenetrating_enantiomorphic_srs_nets_extended}, which is that of two \textbf{srs} networks of opposite handedness called \textbf{srs-c}.
+Two embeddings are said to be ambient isotopic if one can be continuously transformed into the other by deforming the structure through space, allowing edges to bend and stretch but not to pass through one another or through vertices.
 A fundamental challenge that arises is to determine how tangled an embedding is, up to ambient isotopy, and which embedding is considered the least entangled state \cite{HYDE2011676}.
-For example, Fig. \ref{fig:interpenetrating_left_handed_srs_nets_extended} and Fig. \ref{fig:0p6on2_to_the_6_extended} show two isotopically distinct embeddings of the same graph, comprising two left-handed \textbf{srs} networks.
-Intuitively, the embedding of Fig. \ref{fig:interpenetrating_left_handed_srs_nets_extended} is less tangled than the one of Fig. \ref{fig:0p6on2_to_the_6_extended}, and it is this idea that we want to formulate in a rigorous setting.
+For example, Fig. \ref{fig:srs_c_star_srs_c_star_star_0p6on2_to_the_6} shows three isotopically distinct embeddings of the same graph comprising two left-handed \textbf{srs} networks.
+Intuitively, the embedding in Fig. \ref{fig:interpenetrating_left_handed_srs_nets_extended} called \textbf{srs-c*} is the least tangled, and the embeddings in Fig. \ref{fig:n0p4on2_to_the_6_extended}, called \textbf{srs-c**}, and Fig. \ref{fig:0p6on2_to_the_6_extended} are more tangled variants.
+It is this intuitive idea that we formalise rigorously in this paper.
+We note in particular that the embedding in Fig. \ref{fig:0p6on2_to_the_6_extended} constitutes one of the chiral subspaces of a 3-periodic structure recently observed in a liquid crystal polymer \cite{4NG}, which suggests that embeddings exhibiting progressively more intricate entanglement are increasingly being observed in nature or realised through synthesis.